Beneficial Ownership Requirements for Business Accounts

 Are there any exemptions?

 Yes, some entities are exempt from this rule.
-Business customers that are exempt from this regulatory change to identification requirements include, but are not limited to, sole proprietorships, trusts (non-statutory), estates, and special entities such as unincorporated associations or trade names that may not be required to be registered with the state.
+Business customers that are exempt from this regulatory change to identification requirements include, but are not limited to, sole proprietorships, trusts (non-statutory), estates, and special entities, such as unincorporated associations or trade names that may not be required to be registered with the state.

 Where can I find additional information?

-And, of course, we’re always here to help.
-If you have any questions or need more information, please talk to your banker or give us a call at 1-888-SYNOVUS (1-888-796-6887).
-Thank you.
+If you have any questions or need more information, talk to your banker or call 888-SYNOVUS (888-796-6887).